Thank you for your interest in being a part of our study!

 What is the research about?

-We’re interested in whether games like Minecraft can help trigger interest in STEM topics when the gameplay is a supplement to a science/astronomy curriculum.
+We’re interested in whether games like Minecraft can help trigger interest and learning in STEM topics when the gameplay is a supplement to a science/astronomy curriculum.

-Who will be running the after school camp?
+Who will be running the camp or activity?

-A team composed of students and faculty at the University of Illinois and FabLab members will run the camp.
+A team composed of students and faculty at the University of Illinois will run the camp.
 Learn more about us here.

 Will activities be graded or affect their schooling?